On-demand fitness strategies

 Employers are increasingly realizing the value of investing in employee health and the benefits of keeping employees physically active.
 Lack of physical activity contributes to numerous health risks, which can lead to increased healthcare costs and lost productivity.
 Physical activity has also been found to have a positive impact on mental health and well-being.
 For example, it’s been estimated that employees who are in poor health are twice as likely as their healthier coworkers to be disengaged from work.

-On-demand, virtual fitness is an option that can be more affordable than establishing an on-site gym, and with 35 percent of employees working remotely, on-demand fitness allows employers to offer workouts to more employees.
+Additionally, on-demand, virtual fitness is an option that can be more affordable than establishing an on-site gym, and with 35 percent of employees working remotely, on-demand fitness allows employers to offer workouts to more employees.

 Keys to success for employers